 During the process, the parties may agree on the target management's obligation to keep the ordinary course of business and not incur losses and damage for the target.
-However, when envisaging these provisions, the parties must be careful not to create a provision that may constitute control which has not been approved by the Competition Commission.
+However, when envisaging these provisions, the parties must be careful not to create a provision that may constitute control that has not been approved by the Competition Protection Agency.